tylerhuyser/AWOKEN/README.md

 ## Overview

-**AWOKEN** is a React-on-Rails app that helps *awken* users to bias.
+**AWOKEN** is a React-on-Rails app that helps *awaken* users to bias.
 The app uses a variety of surveys in order to measure a user's biases (i.e. racism, sexism, etc.).
 The app also deploys an intervention that helps guide users to a more a*woke*n mindset.

 [Deployed app](https://brave-neumann-a7bc83.netlify.app/) can be accessed here.

 ### Features

-A-Woke-N enables companies to offer digitally-equipped and data-driven diversity & inclusion interventions.
-Upon registration, users will become associated with their employers using a unique access token -- thereby allowing companies to optimie the program throughout its flight.
+AWOKEN helps companies to offer digitally-equipped and data-driven diversity & inclusion interventions.
+Upon registration, users become associated with their employers using a unique access token.Companies are able to optimize their programs using insights gathered from their employee cohort.

 #### System Authentication & User Login